emjotde/symgiza-pp/README.md

     c2.A3.final - final alignment for computation from target to source without final symmetrization, all.A3.final_symal - - final alignment with final symmetrization.

-We have included a bash script that runs GIZA++ with the default parameters:
+We have included a bash script that runs SymGIZA++ with the default parameters:

     ./run.sh source_file_name target_file_name input_files_path